photoprism/photoprism-docs/docs/getting-started/proxies/haproxy.md

-*Note: This is contributed content and may be outdated.
-Click the edit link to perform changes and send a pull request.*

-# HAPROXY Example Configuration
+# Using HAPROXY as Reverse Proxy

+!!! quote ""
+    Help improve this page!
+You can contribute by clicking :material-pencil: to send a pull request with your changes.

 ```bigquery
 #frontend connection handling